- Why People Look at us Sideways – the Whole30 Sounds so Restrictive!

 For dinner, my 6yo daughter got inspired to head up a “fruit salad making brigade” and she and I worked together to create this for dinner:

-She was proud of herself, as was I, and it was a yummy addition to our salmon with avocadoes, tomatoes and cilantro, parsnip fries (the kids like them and I feel desperate to have something other than white potatoes sometimes!), and sweet potato wedges for dinner:
+She was proud of herself and her awesome knife skills as a 6-year-old, as was I, and it was a yummy addition to our salmon with avocados, tomatoes and cilantro, parsnip fries (the kids like them and I feel desperate to have something other than white potatoes sometimes!), and sweet potato wedges for dinner:

 And he wasn’t being sarcastic.

-Yep, things have changed around here.
+Yep, things changed around here.
 For the better!

 We had fish on a not-Friday because I had lentils sprouting for our traditional Good Friday supper.
 My husband had already gotten in his 30 days, and we decided we’d introduce well-sprouted lentils as a first step back to a normal diet.